 Back to back roles in two of 2011’s most anticipated films make this an explosive year in Tyrese’s career.
 The actor will first reprise the role he made popular with the April release of “Fast 5,” the latest installment in the multi-million dollar series, after which he will light up the screen in this summer’s “Transformers 3.”
 Opening July 4th weekend, this film promises to be the darkest and most sinister evolution of the franchise and is expected to once again demolish existing box office records.
 Upcoming projects include the starring role in an adaptation of the cult-favorite Marvel comic book “Luke Cage”.

 Claiming ownership of his destiny, Tyrese’s unrelenting drive and talent have gained him accomplishments and honors generally reserved for venerated entertainment icons twice his age.
 Not content as just another famed ‘Hollywood triple threat,’ Gibson reinvented the entire concept, yielding a strong presence in over six separate genres.
-This coming year, he will indelibly cement his industry domination with two blockbuster films, release a heart touching literary gem, and return to his fame breaking first love, music; delivering his signature R&B anthems with the 4th quarter release of his highly anticipated 5th album “Open Invitation.”
 After 15 years in entertainment, Tyrese is an acclaimed Hollywood force with unequivocal mainstream appeal.
-Blessed with hypnotic charisma, limitless curiosity, a cathedral of ambition and unwavering determination, Tyrese Gibson will continue to shatter glass ceilings and break new ground, emerging a true entertainment sage claiming his celebrated place in the pantheon of American artists.
+Blessed with hypnotic charisma, limitless curiosity, a cathedral of ambition and unwavering determination, Tyrese Gibson will continue to shatter glass ceilings and break new ground.